 BeeOND is integrated into the prolog and epilog script of the batch system.
 It can be used on the compute nodes during the job runtime by requesting it with the constraint flag "BEEOND", "BEEOND_4MDS" or "BEEOND_MAXMDS".
 For details see here

 After your job has started, you can find the private on-demand file system in

 /mnt/odfs/$SLURM_JOB_ID directory.
-The mountpoint comes with three pre-configured directories:
+The mountpoint comes with five pre-configured directories: